 Do babies with a cleft have issues with wind?

-All small babies require winding and your baby will usually let you know when he or she is uncomfortable.
+All small babies require winding and your baby will usually let you know when they are uncomfortable.
 If the milk flow is correct, your baby will not have more wind than normal.
 You may hear a ‘hissing’ sound during breastfeeding, if your baby has a cleft lip, which indicates they are not forming a proper seal around the breast and are swallowing too much air.

 If your baby appears to be windy try stopping 2 or 3 times during the feed to burp the baby.